Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 With a few very limited exceptions, polygamy is illegal pretty much everywhere.
 In other words, if you want to get legally married, you can only marry one person.

-There’s nothing to stop you having a committment ceremony, religiously or spiritually marrying without the legal piece, exchanging rings or other tokens of love, or calling each other husband/wife/spouse with as many partners as you want.
+There’s nothing to stop you having a commitment ceremony, religiously or spiritually marrying without the legal piece, exchanging rings or other tokens of love, or calling each other husband/wife/spouse with as many partners as you want.
 But these things do not confer any of the legal or financial benefits of a marriage your government recognises.

 The choice to marry can be a complicated one when you’re polyamorous.
 It can feel like you’re declaring one of your partners as “real” or “most important“.
 And even if you don’t see it that way… well, wider society (and the government) definitely will.